rl1987/trickster.dev/tricksterblog/content/post/python-web-scraping-tips-and-tricks.md

 -----------------------------------------------------------

 Some pages you might be scraping might include old-school HTML `<table>` elements with tabular data.
-Theres'a an easy way to extract data from pages like this with into Pandas dataframes (although you may need to cleanup it afterwards):
+There's an easy way to extract data from pages like this with into Pandas dataframes (although you may need to clean up it afterward):

 ```python
 >>> import pandas as pd